 License Agreement (Agreement).
 The contract document setting forth the terms of occupancy of any student residence facility/unit as between the University and student residents that occupy any such student residence facility/unit.

-Occupant(s).
-Legal spouse or child residing with a student resident in an assigned living space.
-The occupant(s) may also be referred to as resident(s).

 Premises.
 Any student residence facility owned or operated by the University to provide housing accommodations for student residents.